Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 dignitaries to a city.
 When that person drew near, the city’s leading citizens

-went out to “meet” him with pomp and ceremony, and then escorted him into
+went out to “meet” him with pomp and ceremony, and then they escorted him

-was illegal to bury the dead within the city’s walls.
-Commonly, approach
+to bury the dead within the city’s walls.
+Commonly, approach roads outside

-roads outside the walls were lined with graves.
+the city’s walls were lined with graves.
 If Paul is using apantêsis and parousia with

-this background in mind, the picture becomes even more apparent.
+this background in mind, the picture becomes clear.

 The righteous dead are raised